navidrome/website/content/en/docs/usage/features/sharing.md

   - /docs/usage/sharing/
 ---

-{{< alert color="warning" title="NOTE" >}}
-Please be aware that the Sharing feature is still under active development, and improvements to the functionality are expected in future updates.
-Please report any issues or suggestions to the Navidrome GitHub issues page.
-{{</alert>}}

 Navidrome has a "Sharing" feature which allows users to generate a shareable link for a track, album, artist, or playlist.
 This link can then be sent to friends, allowing them to listen or download the music without having an account on your Navidrome instance.

 ### Enabling the Sharing Feature